-To compare modelled levels with the two impact assessment frameworks (Southall et al. 2019 & Popper et al. 2014) it is necessary to calculate received levels as exposure levels (SEL), weighted for marine mammals and unweighted for fishes.
+To compare modelled levels with the two impact assessment frameworks (NOAA 2024 & Popper et al. 2014) it is necessary to calculate received levels as exposure levels (SEL), weighted for marine mammals and unweighted for fishes.
 For ease of implementation, sources have generally been converted to an SPL source level, meaning converting to SEL from SPL or from a number of events.
-The conversion is relatively easy: